VegetarianQuick

 Close-up 45-degree angle shot of golden cheese tortellini in a large glass mixing bowl being gently tossed with a silicone spatula, glossy honey balsamic dressing coating the warm pasta with a visible

-Once you pile in the salami, mozzarella, sundried tomatoes, spinach, and olives, the colors alone are enough to make your mouth water.
-A few hours in the fridge lets everything get to know each other — the spinach wilts just slightly, the cheese picks up the dressing, and the whole thing transforms into something way more than the sum of its parts.
+Then in goes the salami, mozzarella, sundried tomatoes, spinach, and olives — the colors alone are ridiculous.
+A few hours in the fridge and everything melds together.
+The spinach softens just enough, the cheese soaks up the dressing, and the whole bowl becomes something way bigger than a pile of ingredients thrown together.

 Extreme close-up overhead shot of the fully assembled tortellini pasta salad in a large clear glass serving bowl, showing the colorful mix of golden tortellini, white mozzarella pearls, dark chopped s